Hi! How are you? How are your resolutions going this year?

 Take that one big goal and break it down into small, manageable mini goals.

 So simple, right?
 Once I thought about it, I realized that I’ve used this approach for practically everything but making resolutions and setting goals… Writing an essay?
 Create an outline first.
 Launching a business?
 Get your business plan on paper.
 Hosting friendsgiving?
 You’d better make a game plan for that turkey.

 Every goal or resolution starts with the best intentions.
 But no matter how great your intentions are, you’re hurting yourself before you even start if you don’t have a plan.
 My personal big goal this year is to live more sustainably.
 It’d be daunting (and expensive) to overhaul everything at once, so I decided to tackle one habit each month.
-Here’s a snippet from my guide this year, if you’d like to create something similar for yourself…
+Here’s a snippet from my guide this year and some tricks to setting goals you can actually achieve…

 January: Recycle glass